ksator/continuous-integration-with-python/README.md

 ### Travis CI:
 to test with Travis CI, you need a github account.
-Github has a webhook with Travis CI.
+Github supports webhook with Travis CI.
 Travis CI runs tests every time you push to your GitHub repository.

 ### Coveralls: